Quantification and Analysis of Layer-wise and Pixel-wise Information Discarding: Abstract

 \section{Abstract}

-This paper presents a method to explain how input information is discarded through intermediate layers of a neural network during the forward propagation, in order to quantify and diagnose knowledge representations of pre-trained deep neural networks.
-We define two types of entropy-based metrics, \emph{i.e.} the strict information discarding and the reconstruction uncertainty, which measure input information of a specific layer from two perspectives.
-We develop a method to enable efficient computation of such entropy-based metrics.
-Our method can be broadly applied to various neural networks and enable comprehensive comparisons between different layers of different networks.
-Preliminary experiments have shown the effectiveness of our metrics in analyzing benchmark networks and explaining existing deep-learning techniques. \textit{The code will be released when the paper is accepted.}
+This paper presents a method to explain how the information of each input variable is gradually discarded during the forward propagation in a deep neural network (DNN), which provides new perspectives to explain DNNs.
+We define two types of entropy-based metrics, \emph{i.e.} (1) the discarding of pixel-wise information used in the forward propagation, and (2) the uncertainty of the input reconstruction, to measure input information contained by a specific layer from two perspectives.
+Unlike previous attribution metrics, the proposed metrics ensure the fairness of comparisons between different layers of different DNNs.
+We can use these metrics to analyze the efficiency of information processing in DNNs, which exhibits strong connections to the performance of DNNs.
+We analyze information discarding in a pixel-wise manner, which is different from the information bottleneck theory measuring feature information \emph{w.r.t.} the sample distribution.
+Experiments have shown the effectiveness of our metrics in analyzing classic DNNs and explaining existing deep-learning techniques. \emph{The code is available at \href{https://github.com/haotianSustc/deepinfo}{https://github.com/haotianSustc/deepinfo}.}